Local Development Scheme 2021

 Places for Everyone Joint Development Plan Document

 4.2 Up until December 2020 a joint development plan document (DPD) of the ten Greater Manchester local authorities was being prepared - Greater Manchester’s Plan for Jobs, Homes & the Environment (known as the “GMSF”).
 The GMSF 2020 had reached the Regulation 19 (Publication) stage of the process.
-However, the withdrawal of Stockport Council from GMSF signaled its end as a joint plan for the ten Greater Manchester districts.
+However, the withdrawal of Stockport Council from GMSF signalled its end as a joint plan for the ten Greater Manchester districts.

 4.3 The nine remaining GM councils (Bolton, Bury, Manchester, Oldham, Rochdale, Salford, Tameside, Trafford and Wigan), have agreed to form a joint committee to prepare Places for Everyone - a joint development plan document for jobs, new homes and sustainable growth across their boroughs.